It's not only the living dead that you have to worry about on Halloween. Here are some simple ways to protect your home from opportunistic thieves.

-- Install outdoor lighting as this gives potential burglars less places to hide.
+Install outdoor lighting as this gives potential burglars fewer places to hide.

-It’s also worth being wary of distraction burglars.
-These criminals use a seemingly honest cause to gain entry to a homes before stealing items while the occupant is distracted.
+Be wary of distraction burglars who use a seemingly honest cause to gain entry to a home before stealing items while the occupant is distracted.

 It’s also key to keep an eye out for vandalism during the spooky season as insurers report more claims for damage to cars and homes on Halloween.

 Malicious damage and fires should be covered as standard on your buildings insurance, and on your car insurance providing you have a policy covering third party, fire and theft.